hummingly/ics/DESIGN_DOCUMENT.md

 # Purpose
-The ics crate should provide a meaningful way to create correct iCalender files without being difficult or verbose.
+The ics crate should provide a meaningful way to create correct iCalender files without being difficult to set up.
 At the same time the crate should be easy to integrate into other projects by having few dependencies.

 # Description of the Specification
 An iCalender file is one calendar component containing other components such as: event, to-do, journal, freebusy or timezone.
 Those components can contain components and/or properties which is a key-value pair that can optionally have parameters which are also a key-value pairs.
 Some components can contain sub-components.
 Properties can reappear depending on the specification.

-After 75 bytes a newline and whitespace is inserted (CRLF ) and ',', ';' and '/' need to be escaped properly.
-Newlines are /n and text containg qoutes need to be quoted.
+After 75 bytes a newline and whitespace is inserted (CRLF ) and `,`, `;` and `/` need to be escaped properly.
+Newlines are `/n` and text containg qoutes need to be quoted.

 The sytax for components, properties and parameters are as follows:
 - Component: